le-doux/bitsy/docs/docs/tools/dialog/index.md

 - [sound actions](../dialog/soundActions)
 - [item and variable actions](../dialog/itemVariableActions)

-The dialog tool also allows you to view and edit the Bitsy code for individual dialogs directly.
-Please see the page on [Bitsy code](/advancedTopics/scripting) for more details.
+The dialog tool also allows you to view and edit the code for individual dialogs directly.
+Please see the page on [scripting](/advancedTopics/scripting) for more details.

 ## Features